 Special Action Admission Students

-Except for those who hold an advanced degree from an accredited institution, all students admitted by special action must complete a minimum of 14 quarter units of upper division qualifying courses on a formally approved master’s degree study plan with a minimum B (3.0) grade point average with the following conditions:
+Except for those who hold an advanced degree from an accredited institution, all students admitted by special action must complete a minimum of 10-semester units of upper-division qualifying courses on a formally approved master’s degree study plan with a minimum B (3.0) grade point average with the following conditions:

 - The principal graduate adviser, major department/division/school, and college graduate dean must approve qualifying courses before the student completes them.
 Courses graded CR/NC may not be used on the qualifying study plan.

-- Upon recommendation of the principal graduate adviser and the major department/division/school, and with the approval of the college graduate dean, qualifying courses may be waived for students whose postbaccalaureate work demonstrates promise of the scholarly ability required for graduate study.
-To be eligible for recommendation of such a waiver, a student must have completed, with a minimum B (3.0) overall grade point average, 14 or more quarter units of upper division or graduate level postbaccalaureate work at an accredited institution that is acceptable toward a master’s degree at that institution.
+- Upon the recommendation of the principal graduate adviser and the major department/division/school, and with the approval of the college graduate dean, qualifying courses may be waived for students whose postbaccalaureate work demonstrates the promise of the scholarly ability required for graduate study.
+To be eligible for a recommendation of such a waiver, a student must have completed, with a minimum B (3.0) overall grade point average, 10 or more semester units of upper-division or graduate-level postbaccalaureate work at an accredited institution that is acceptable toward a master’s degree at that institution.

-- Failure to achieve a B (3.0) grade point average in qualifying courses will result in the student’s termination in the degree program.
+- Failure to achieve a B (3.0) grade point average in qualifying courses will result in the student’s termination from the degree program.

-Students admitted with postbaccalaureate classified, graduate classified, or graduate conditionally classified standing may enroll in 500-level courses.
+Students admitted with postbaccalaureate classified, graduate classified, or graduate conditionally classified standing may enroll in 5000-level courses.
 The following exceptions and restrictions apply:

-- Undergraduate students may, with prior approval and subject to policies governing graduate credit for undergraduate students, enroll in up to 13 units of 400 and 500-level coursework.
+- Undergraduate students may, with prior approval and subject to policies governing graduate credit for undergraduate students, enroll in up to 9 semester units of 4000 and 5000-level coursework.
 See section on Graduate Credit for Undergraduate Students in this Catalog.

-Enrollment in Degree Credit-Granting Classes through the College of Extended Studies and International Programs
+Enrollment in Degree Credit-Granting Classes through the College of Professional and Global Education

-Students who are matriculated at the University in continuing status may enroll in, and earn residence credit for, courses that are offered through the College of Extended Studies and International Programs in self-support special sessions.
+Students who are matriculated at the University in continuing status may enroll in, and earn residence credit for, courses that are offered through the College of Professional and Global Education in self-support special sessions.
 Any course or program offered in special sessions must, each time that it is offered, have the approval of the appropriate college dean and the Provost and Vice President for Academic Affairs.
-Matriculated students at the University in continuing status may not enroll in degree credit-granting classes offered under state support and made available to students by the College of Extended Studies and International Programs through Open University.
+Matriculated students at the University in continuing status may not enroll in degree credit-granting classes offered under state support and made available to students by the College of Professional and Global Education through Open University.

 Courses Completed in Undergraduate Standing

-Students can include no courses taken as an undergraduate on a master’s degree program except as specifically provided for baccalaureate candidates in their final quarter of undergraduate study.
+Students can include no courses taken as an undergraduate on a master’s degree program except as specifically provided for baccalaureate candidates in their final semester of undergraduate study.